Janooc/Webhook-Tool/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.

-## Acknowledgments

-Special thanks to everyone who has contributed to improving this tool.

 ---

 **Note:** This tool is intended for educational and testing purposes only.
 Misuse of this tool is not encouraged and should be avoided.